danladishitu/CE-901-FY/README.md

 FIFA is a football simulation video game in the FIFA series released by Electronic Arts.
 The football dataset was obtained from Kaggle.
 The dataset contains 18,207 players, each with a distinct set of attributes.
 The link to the dataset is provided below. https://www.kaggle.com/karangadiya/fifa19

 ### Coding and Implementation
 I have used Python and its diverse library to build the machine learning pipeline to tackle this classification problem.
 To improve readability, the code was written in a Jupyter notebook.
-Python executable code was also provided.
+The python executable code (.py) was also provided.
 Packages that will be required to run the code:

 - Pandas